 Enter the name of the journal you are looking for in the field "Titlewords".
-You can also enter parts of titles such as "ecol mod" for Ecological Modelling.
+You can also enter parts of titles such as "ecol\ lett\" for Ecology Letters.

-The search will return the journals found and indicate their availability, for example, the search string "ecol mod" will yield three hits.
+The search will return the journals found and indicate their availability, for example, the search string "ecol\ lett\" will yield 11 hits.
 Consider the color indication: Green means publicly available, yellow indicates subscribed by the university (usually available via IP authentication) and red is not available.
 In the latter case, you need to find other ways to get the paper.
-(1) Check if it exists as print-out in the library (see OPAC), (2) explore the copy ordering via the library (https://ub.uni-greifswald.de/serviceangebote/benutzung/fernleihe/ unfortunately in German and coming with costs!), (3) simply search the internet for the full title, (4) check the homepage of the author for a full text, (5) check out ResearchGate, or (6) send an email directly to the corresponding author and ask for a pdf (usually authors are quite happy about your interest and will send a pdf within few days, but this does only work well for younger papers, starting at around year 2000).
+(1) Check if it exists as print-out in the library (see OPAC), (2) explore the copy ordering via the library (https://ub.uni-greifswald.de/serviceangebote/benutzung/fernleihe/ unfortunately in German and coming with costs!), (3) simply search the internet for the full title, (4) check the homepage of the author for a full text, (5) check out ResearchGate, or (6) send an email directly to the corresponding author and ask for a pdf (usually authors are quite happy about your interest and will send a pdf within few days, but this does only work well for younger papers with still active corresponding authors, starting at around year 2010).